phofl/phofl.github.io/content/posts/pandas_20_features.md

 In previous versions you could call aggregation functions on a DataFrame with mixed-dtypes and got varying results.
 Sometimes the aggregation worked and excluded non-numeric dtypes, in some other cases an error was raised.
-The ``numeric_only`` argument is now consistent and the aggregation will raise, if you apply it on a DataFrame with non-numeric dtypes.
+The ``numeric_only`` argument is now consistent and the aggregation will raise if you apply it on a DataFrame with non-numeric dtypes.
 You can set ``numeric_only`` to ``True`` or restrict your DataFrame to numeric columns, if you want to get the same behavior as before.
 This will avoid accidentally dropping relevant columns from the ``DataFrame``.